xrdocs/virtual-routing/_tutorials/2023-08-01-xrd-with-terraform-topologies-on-aws.md

 There you have it!
 In this tutorial, we learned how to deploy an XRd topology on EKS using terraform using both the quickstart script and the Terraform workload modules.
 {: .notice--success}

-To delete all of the aws resources using terraform